Paracosmus/Quillscript-Docs/Changelog/v2.5/index.md

 ![](../../static/img/changelog/2.5.png)

 !!!
-This version is a **major** update and is a **work in progress**.
+This version is a **work in progress**.
 It is not yet available for public use.
-Please check back later for updates.

 When a new feature is completed, it will be added to the list.
 Please note that this is not a complete list of all changes and improvements yet.